 - The intrauterine contraceptive device (IUCD, or coil) sometimes causes heavy periods.
 However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)' below).

 - Warfarin or similar medicines interfere with blood clotting.
-If you take one of these medicines for other conditions, it may have a side-effect of heavier periods.
+If you take one of these medicines for other conditions, heavier periods may be a side-effect.

-- Some drugs used for chemotherapy can also cause heavy periods.
+- Some medicines used for chemotherapy can also cause heavy periods.